 With an average of 287 sunny days per year and just 14 inches of rain, Bellflower enjoys hot, mostly dry summers, and warm winters.
 August is typically the hottest month, with average highs of around 83.5°F, while January sees lows of around 45°F. The city enjoys milder weather than much of South California, with slightly cooler summers, and slightly warmer winters.

-Average Rent in Bellflower, CA
+Tips for renting in Bellflower, CA

 Living in Bellflower, CA